swcarpentry/DEPRECATED-site/README.md

 Available Commands
 ------------------

+*   `archive_verb`: collect and archive bootcamp information from GitHub and store in local cache (verbose).
+*   `archive`: collect and archive bootcamp information from GitHub and store in local cache.
 *   `authors`: list all blog post authors.
 *   `biblio`: make HTML and PDF of bibliography.
 *   `cache_verb` : collect bootcamp information from GitHub and store in local cache (verbose).